abhaynayar/obsidian/labs/injured_android.md

 ## Flag Twelve - Protected Components

-When we check the hint for this flag, we see that we need to use an exported activity.
+For this challenge we need to use an exported activity.
 The FlagTwelveProtected itself isn't exported therefore we can't call it through an intent.
 In the manifest, if we look careful (or search for `exported="true"`) we come across the following:

 ```xml
 <activity android:theme="@style/AppTheme.NoActionBar" android:label="@string/title_activity_exported_protected_intent" android:name="b3nac.injuredandroid.ExportedProtectedIntent" android:exported="true"/>
 ```

-When we go into the Java code of the following activity, we see that we can use it to pivot to the protected activity.
+The Java code of the following activity, can be used to pivot to the protected activity.

 ```java
 public void onResume() {